CLARISSA: Tackling the drivers of child labour in Asia

 stories of children engaged in the worst forms of child labour are developed

-The child-centred action-research project CLARISSA analyses key drivers of the worst forms of child labour and develops innovative solutions to prevent them.
+The child-centered action-research project CLARISSA analyses key drivers of the worst forms of child labour and develops innovative solutions to prevent them.

-Worldwide, 152 million children are victims of child labour; almost half of them, 73 million, work in dangerous conditions.
-Our aim is to co-develop, with children and families, context-appropriate solutions for children to avoid engagement in hazardous exploitative forms of labour.
+Worldwide, 160 million children are victims of child labour; almost half of them, 79 million, work in hazardous conditions.
+Our aim is to co-develop, with children and families, context-appropriate solutions for children to avoid engagement in hazardous and exploitative forms of labour.

 Action-research based on children’s experiences